 As you are adding more coffee filters you may notice areas with gaps.
-I like to add more in to make them very full (you may need to fold over the top a bit to make it even with the ones around it).
+I added more in to make them very full.

 As you work towards the top it gets a bit harder.
 And I must warn you, when I made the large pair, I burned two of my fingers so badly!
 Use a lot of caution as you glue each coffee filter down so you don't suffer the same (it hurt for days!).

-Since this is the last layer and will be seen, I try to fold them to line up with the edge as I glue.
+Since the top is the last layer and will be seen, I tried to fold them to line up with the edge as I glued them down.